 The B.A. degree for both the Sociology and Anthropology concentrations requires that students have a minor AND 2 years of a foreign language.
 Although we do not require it, we do encourage students pursuing the B.S. degree for both concentrations to choose a minor.
 Popular minors that work well with our majors are: English, Communication, Criminal Justice, Political Science, Psychology, Women's Studies and Africana Studies.

 Students must earn a grade of "C" or better in all Sociology and Anthropology courses.
-If you get a D in any of these courses you must repeat the course at earn at least a C. Information about calculating your GPA is available on the Records webpage.
+If you get a D in any of these courses you must repeat the course and earn at least a grade of "C." Information about calculating your GPA is available on the Records webpage.

 You may repeat a course and replace the grade.
 UTC allows a student a total of three grade replacements for grades of "C" and lower.
 See this link for more information.